saarah-g/saarah-g.github.io/_pages/about.md

 Thanks for stopping by!
 I'm **Maurice**, a Roboticist from [Bcharre, Lebanon](https://en.wikipedia.org/wiki/Bsharri).

-I currently work for [Boston Dynamics](https://www.bostondynamics.com/handle) on the Controls team for the **Handle** project.
+I currently work for [Boston Dynamics](https://www.bostondynamics.com/handle) on the Controls team for the **Stretch** project.

 I graduated from **Northwestern**'s Master of Science in Robotics program!
-My interests within Robotics include legged locomotion, path planning, mechatronics, and SLAM.
+My interests within Robotics include controls, path planning, and hardware.

 My most recent project involved the full-stack development of a $600 open source [quadruped platform](https://moribots.github.io/project/spot-mini-mini) for accessible reinforcement learning tasks.